lukypko/lrzip-next/README.md

 (See original README for more historical info)

 ### Download and Build
-Note: This version, with BZIP3 support requires BZIP3 to be installed on host.\
-See [This github site](https://github.com/kspalaiologos/bzip3) to download and install\
-if your distro does not provide it.\

 `$ git clone https://github.com/pete4abw/lrzip-next`\
 or if you desire to also download the **lrzip-fe** front end\